mKoder/es6-jspm-ractive-gulp-mocha-seed/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## History

-TODO: Write history

-## Credits

-TODO: Write credits

-## License

-TODO: Write license

 ## TODO

-Consider trying to move as much of the root node_modules as possible into JSPM.
+Consider trying to move as much of the root node_modules as possible into JSPM?
 I tried to have gulp managed by JSPM but had issues trying to get it working so parked that for now.